swamp-lang/website/content/specification/_index.md

 ### If Expressions and Statements

-In Swamp, every block is an expression that returns a value.
+In **Swamp**, every block is an expression that returns a value.
 This means you can use them on the right side of assignments.
 When an `if` doesn't have an `else` block, the missing path automatically returns Unit `()` (representing "nothing").

 #### If Expression